MTD for Landlords and Sole Traders From April 2024

 The UK government’s call for digitalising the taxation system came up in a programme named Making Tax Digital (MTD).
 This initiative by the UK government aims to make fundamental changes in how the tax system works.

-The HMRC has one purpose that it wants to fulfill with this initiative: to transform the tax system to become more effective, streamlined, and easier for businesses and individuals to follow.
+HMRC’s main purpose with this initiative is to transform the tax system to become more effective, streamlined, and easier for businesses and individuals to follow.

 Frequently Asked Questions About MTD For Landlords and Sole Traders